esphome/esphome-docs/components/lvgl/widgets.rst

 Widgets can have children, which can be any other widgets.
 Think of this as a nested structure.
 The child widgets move with the parent and, if the parent is hidden, its children will also be hidden.

 By default, LVGL draws new widgets on top of old widgets, including their children.
 When widgets have children, property inheritance takes place.
 Some properties (typically those related to text and opacity) can be inherited from the parent widgets's styles.
 When the property is inheritable, the parent will be searched for an object which specifies a value for the property.
-The parents will use their own :ref:`state <lvgl-wgtprop-state>` to determine the value.
+The parents will use their own :ref:`state <lvgl-widgetproperty-state>` to determine the value.
 For example, if a button is pressed and the text color is defined by the "pressed" state, this "pressed" text color will be used.

 Common properties
 -----------------